-Under the Investment Company Act of 1940 and the SEC's current rules, exemptions, and interpretations, an investment company (such as the Fund) cannot exceed 33.33% of its total assets in what is known as senior securities.
+Under the 1940 Act and the SEC's current rules, exemptions, and interpretations, an investment company (such as the Fund) cannot exceed 33.33% of its total assets in what are known as senior securities.
 These are securities that have priority over other claims on the investment company's assets.
 This includes borrowed money and certain types of derivatives.
-Consequently, an investment company's use of leverage is restricted to a ratio of 1:2, meaning an investment company can borrow up to two dollars for every dollar of net assets.
+Consequently, an investment company's use of leverage is generally restricted to a ratio of 1:2, meaning an investment company can borrow up to two dollars for every dollar of net assets.
 There are, however, exceptions to this rule.
-Certain derivatives, such as futures, can bypass or have more flexibility around this leverage limit when used for genuine hedging.
+Certain derivatives, such as futures, options and swaps, have more flexibility around this leverage limit pursuant to Rule 18f-4 under the 1940 Act.

-An investment company (like the Fund) implementing a "stacking" strategy might use leverage by investing up to 100% of its net assets in each of equity securities, futures, and collateral at the same time.
-The total amount of these investments, especially the ones using leverage (borrowed funds or derivatives), must still comply with the regulatory limits unless certain exceptions apply.
+An investment company (like the Fund) implementing a "stacking" strategy might use leverage by investing 100% of its net assets in a combination of fully paid for securities, such as common stocks and U.S. Treasury securities, as well as derivative instruments, such as futures, options and swaps, resulting in exposures in excess of 100%.
+The total amount of these investments, especially the ones using leverage, must still comply with the regulatory limits unless certain exceptions apply.